PaddlePaddle/book/label_semantic_roles/README.en.md

 ## Data Preparation

-In the tutorial, we use[CoNLL 2005](http://www.cs.upc.edu/~srlconll/)SRL task open dataset as an example.
-Run `sh ./get_data.sh` will automatically download raw data from the official website.
-It is important to note that the training set and development set of the CoNLL 2005 SRL task are not open for free after the competition.
+In the tutorial, we use [CoNLL 2005](http://www.cs.upc.edu/~srlconll/) SRL task open dataset as an example.
+It is important to note that the training set and development set of the CoNLL 2005 SRL task are not free to download after the competition.
 Currently, only the test set can be obtained, including 23 sections of the Wall Street Journal and 3 sections of the Brown corpus.
 In this tutorial, we use the WSJ corpus as training set to explain the model.
-However, since the training set is small, if you want to train a usable neural network SRL system, consider paying for the full data corpus.
+However, since the training set is small, if you want to train a usable neural network SRL system, consider paying for the full corpus.

 The original data includes a variety of information such as POS tagging, naming entity recognition, parsing tree, and so on.
 In this tutorial, we only use the data under the words folder (text sequence) and the props folder (label results) inside test.wsj parent folder.
 The data directory used in this tutorial is as follows: